SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 The free market could not work due to the enlightenment

-Enlightenment philosiphy: reductionist, everything can be reduced to ideals
+Enlightenment philosiphy: reductionist, everything can be reduced to ideals. top down.

+Free market completely uproots that with the idea of emergent properties